biswajit035/E-Dukan/contributing.md

-### Step to setup the project from GitHub to your local system.
+### 👉Step to setup the project from GitHub to your local system.

 <h3>Setting Project on your Local System :- </h3><br>
 <ul>